DSXiangLi/DecryptPrompt/README.md

 - PAS: Data-Efficient Plug-and-Play Prompt Augmentation System
 - Let Me Speak Freely?
 A Study on the Impact of Format Restrictions on Performance of Large Language Models
 - From Pen to Prompt: How Creative Writers Integrate AI into their Writing Practice
+- Does Prompt Formatting Have Any Impact on LLM Performance?

 ### Multimodal
 - InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning